eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 CL-USER>
 ```

-Then I can start the server and point my browser page to `127.0.0.1:3210`.
+Then I can start the server and point my browser to `127.0.0.1:3210`.

 ```lisp
 > (guestbook.core:start)